 1. Stay calm, always.
-Maintain a calm behaviour, no matter what happens.
+Maintain a calm behavior, no matter what happens.
 It takes a little practice.
 The more you practice the better you feel.
 Staying calm shows that you have the ability to take charge and carry out your tasks, even under difficult circumstances.

 2. Stay focused on what needs to be done.
 When the day is stressful, keep in your mind to focus on your usual responsibilities.

 3. Help others get through their busy day.
-If you notice that your colleagues are struggling to do their jobs, help them finish and become the leader you know you are!
+If you notice that your colleagues are struggling to do their jobs, help them finish, and become the leader you know you are!

 4. Bypass the drama and stay positive.
 Refuse to argue with other colleagues or other disagreements.
 Stay busy to allow your thoughts to stay positive and focused.
 We are all drawn into the drama periodically.
 When you are really tired then stop and think about the final resolution.
-Stop, breathe, take a step back and continue with a clear mind.
+Stop, breathe, take a step back, and continue with a clear mind.